kartheek0107/demo2/README.md

 # demo2
-this is demo of git
+this is demo of git and this demo is for explaining fetch operation